JustinMountain/personal-blog/projects/creating-a-nextjs-blog.md

 ---
-title: 'A Bespoke Blog as a Next.js Web Application'
+title: 'My Home on the Internet'
 featured: 'no'
-published: ''
+published: 'no'
 updated: ''
 repo: 'https://github.com/JustinMountain/personal-blog'
 category: ''
 tags: 'aws, cloud, nextjs, docker'
-excerpt: ''
+excerpt: 'I built myself a bespoke blog as a place to store my documentation and share my projects.
+The blog was built as a Next.js web application and deployed on AWS. '
 excerpt2: ''
 thumbnail: 'uptime-kuma-dashboard.jpg'
 thumbnail-alt: 'This is not actually the right picture yet.
 How do I make a picture for a website?'